Department of Computer Science

 Los Angeles, CA 90089, USA

-Economics of Information Security, Risk Management in Cyber-Security, Mathematical Modelling in Computer/Network Security and Reliability
+Economics of Information Security and Privacy, Risk Management in Cyber-Security, Mathematical Modelling in Computer/Network Security and Reliability

-Network Economics, Game Theory in Security, Network Algorithmics and Optimization
+Network Economics, Game Theory in Network and Information Security, Network Algorithmics and Optimization

-Ph.D Candidate - Department of Computer Science, University of Southern California, USA (Advisors: Professors Leana Golubchik and Konstantinos Psounis)
+Ph.D - Computer Science, University of Southern California, USA (Advisors: Professors Leana Golubchik and Konstantinos Psounis)

 M.S - Computer Science, Massachusetts Institute of Technology and National University of Singapore